What is it?

 How much will it cost?

-Our fees vary depending on the type of property, how big, how old and how much it is.
-The lowest fee will be about £225, but generally they average £275 - £400 (no VAT payable).
+Our fees vary depending on the type of property: how big, how old and how much it is.
+Generally they cost between £275 and £400 (no VAT payable.)

 How long will it take?